 If you ever get the chance, you should experience the Semana Santa traditions in El Salvador.
 If you want an authentic experience, go to a small town.

 Suchitoto is about 45 kilometers from San Salvador.
-With remarkable cobbled streets, gorgeous colonial houses, an iconic church, and rich cultural traditions, Suchito is a great spot to check out the traditional Easter processions through the streets.
+With quaint cobbled streets, gorgeous colonial houses, an iconic church, and rich cultural traditions, Suchito is a great spot to check out the traditional Easter processions through the streets.

 One charming aspect of Easter in El Salvador is the tradition of laying down “street carpets” (Alfombras de Semana Santa) for the Good Friday processions.
 These aren’t carpets in the traditional sense.
 They’re like mosaics made of colored salt, sawdust, or flowers laid down in beautiful patterns.

-Suchitoto is famous for the quality of its Easter Street carpets to check out before the procession passes over them.
+Suchitoto is famous for the quality of its Easter street carpets to check out before the procession passes over them.

 Juayua on the Ruta de los Flores is another great place to spend Semana Santa.
 It shares all the traditions of Suchitoto and other small towns like it.